Maiwand Nangyal

 Curriculum Vitae

-Please click here for my current CV.
-My full academic CV will be made available publicly when I am a Job Market Candidate.
+Please click here for my latest CV.
+My full academic CV will be made publicly available when I am a Job Market Candidate.
 For the full version prior to that, please contact me at mn529@cantab.ac.uk.

 Teaching